isacucho/FnMacAssistant/README.md

 <hr/>

 <h2>Credits:</h2>
-The guys at the CelestialiOS Discord server for the Fortnite IPAs. https://discord.gg/celestialios<br/>
+LrdSnow for the help with extracting the IPAs
 Drohy for the inspiration to make this app. https://github.com/Drohy/FortniteMAC